markCwatson/budgetpals/README.md

     }'
 ```

-and you should receive a response like
+You should receive a response like the following.

 ```
 HTTP/1.1 201 OK